Potrero Hill: Amenities

 Mckinley Square is a park that sits atop Potrero Hill.
 Part of Vanessa Diffenbaugh's book The Language of Flowers describes the park.
 The park contains several levels of trails that make up the official off-leash dog area.
 Its adjacent Potrero Hill Community Garden was established in the 1970s, operating under the San Francisco Recreation and Park Department and boasts panoramic view of the city.
 Potrero Hill Recreation Center was renovated in 2011 and has a baseball field, a tennis court, a basketball court, and a dog park.
 Likewise, the Jackson Playground at the North Slope also has a baseball field, a tennis court, and a basketball court.
 Both Rec & Park facilities have a children's playground.
 The public library was renovated in 2010 and is located on 20th St. and Connecticut St.

 Education

 The two San Francisco Unified School District (SFUSD) elementary schools serving Potrero Hill are Starr King Elementary School and Daniel Webster Elementary School.
-Starr King offers the only public mandarin immersion elementary school program on the city's east side.
+Starr King offers the only public Mandarin immersion elementary school program on the city's east side.
 Webster opened in 1936 and has a bilingual Spanish program.
+SF International High School is also located in Potrero Hill.